Seci-Coin/Discord-TipBot/README.md

 ```
 yarn install --production=false
 ```
-to run prettier before submitting your code simply run the following in the bots root directory.
+To run prettier before submitting your code simply run the following in the bots root directory.

 ```
 yarn precommit